 Because Highway 1 is closed to vehicular traffic until after 1:00 P.M., spectators, families, and friends of the runners/walkers can only view the race from the finish area.
 There are no spectating points at the start or along the course.
 Non-official bicycles are not allowed on the course race day.

 Was the Big Sur Marathon held in 2020 or 2021?

 No. Due to the pandemic, the Big Sur Marathon weekend of races was not held in April 2020 or April 2021.
 In addition, we canceled our other races, the Run in the Name of Love and the November Monterey Bay Half Marathon, in both 2020 and 2021.
 The Monterey Bay Half Marathon will return on November 13, 2022 (montereybayhalfmarathon.org).
 The Run in the Name of Love has been discontinued.

 The Big Sur Marathon Foundation is a non-profit organization.
 Our mission is to create beautiful running events that benefit our community.
 Race entry fees help cover the cost of race production and help our organization provide grants to more than 90 area non-profit organizations throughout the year as well as our free year-round youth fitness programs.

 Due to the pandemic, we had no in-person races in 2020 and 2021 and were, therefore, unable to provide any grants in our community in 2020 or in 2021.
 We are excited to once again support our community in 2022 and beyond as our local partners make our events possible.

 How Do I Receive Any Updates on Future Races?

-We appreciate your patience and consideration as we try to help our non-profit organization survive during this crisis.
-We have survived landslides, bridge collapses, floods, and forest fires though we have had to cancel five races in the last five years.
-We look forward to providing you another beautiful, world-class event when safe to do so.
-If you have any additional questions, please contact me at the information below.
+We appreciate your patience and consideration as our board made many difficult decisions to help our non-profit organization survive during this international crisis.
+We have survived landslides, bridge collapses, floods, and forest fires though we have had to cancel eight of our races in the last five years.
+We look forward to providing you another beautiful and safe world-class event in April 2022.